timmarkhuff/fridgemon/README.md

 * User can see newly added items, and is prompted to label them
 * As time passes, the "days in fridge" count will increment

-To write the software, we chose a Python package called Tkinter.
+To write the software, we chose a Python package called [Tkinter](https://docs.python.org/3/library/tkinter.html).
 It works well with Raspberry Pi and is easy to use.
+This GitHub repository contains the following Python files:
+* logic.py: contains the basic logic and tracks the state of the smart refrigerator system.
+* main.py: produces the graphical user interface.
+Run this file to start the program.

 <div>
 <img src="https://user-images.githubusercontent.com/89954856/206923667-d19e624c-ae6e-46eb-946f-f8baad5f1ca0.png" width="350">